alicancevik/alicancevik/README.md

 ### Hi there I'm Alican 👋

-- 🔭 I'm currently working on .Net & .Net Core programming
+- :computer: I'm currently working on .Net & .Net Core programming
-- 🌱 I'm currently learning Nodejs & React...
+- ⚡ I'm currently learning Nodejs & React...
-- ⚡ I like to write blog posts.
+- :star: I like to write blog posts.

 <!--
 **alicancevik/alicancevik** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.